GCU-GenCyber/GenCyber-Camp-24/Backdoors & Breaches/readme.md

 	• Hydra- see password spray
 	• Users registering for services with their work emails

-Exploitable external service- take advantage of misconfiguration or publicly available exploit to pivot to internal resources
+Exploitable External Service- take advantage of misconfiguration or publicly available exploit to pivot to internal resources
 	• Metasploit- provides info about security vulnerabilities and pentesting
 	• Failed patching process
 	• Unauthorized system stood up by employee

-Web server compromise- take over external; pivot to internal network
+Web Server Compromise- take over external; pivot to internal network
 	• Zed attack proxy- used to detect vulnerabilities present on any web server and try to remove them
 	• Sqlmap- detect and exploit database vulnerabilities and inject malicious codes
 	• Burp proxy- intercept, inspect, and modify traffic both ways; between browser and target apps